What We Do

 GateKey Scholar are currently attending Georgia Highlands College, Chattahoochee Technical College, Georgia Tech, Mercer University, UGA, Georgia State University, Kennesaw State University, Jacksonville State University, Furman University, Georgia Southern University, Valdosta State University, Marist College, Presbyterian College, Georgia Northwestern Technical College, Coastal College of Georgia, Florida A&M, SCAD, Purdue University, Shorter University, and Virginia Tech.

 One hundred percent of the funds donated to the GateKey Scholarship program go into the scholarships.
 There are no administrative costs associated with the program.

 REACH GEORGIA SCHOLARSHIPS

 REACH Georgia is a needs-based scholarship program that pairs rising 8th graders (Scholars) with a mentor and academic coach to help prepare them for college and for the 21st century workforce.
 REACH Scholars who successfully complete the program and graduate from high school are awarded up to $10,000 for up to four years of college attendance ($2,500 each year) at a University System of Georgia college or technical college of their choice.
 Scholars may have an opportunity to receive additional funds through the college they attend.

 HURRICANE STRENGTH SCHOLARSHIP

 The Hurricane Turnaround Scholarship is awarded to a Cartersville High School senior who has excelled academically while overcoming some type of adversity during his or her high school years.
-Nominations are taken from high school teachers and administrators with high school counselors selecting the recipient.
 This $1,000 scholarship is awarded each year at the CHS Honors Night and is made possible by Dr. Howard and Susan Hinesley.

 TEACHER OF THE YEAR